HarshithaSolai/abn-amro-assignment/README.md

 ### Programming patterns
 - API Performance (Used Debouncing technique to limit the number of API calls to search the TV show)
-- Reusable code (Created components based on single responsibility principle)
+- Clean code (Created components based on single responsibility principle)
-- Clean code (Created utilities for helper functions like fetching API data )
+- Reusable code (Created utilities for helper functions like fetching API data )
-- Rendering Optimization (Memoized some functions to avoid unnnecessary re-renders)
+- Rendering Optimization (Memoized some functions/data to avoid unnnecessary re-renders)
 - Loading and Error handling
 - Choosing the right state management technique. (props drilling when props need to be passed to child components, lifting up state to parent when siblings component needs info about each other or child needs to pass props to parent, and Context API to store the result of Episodes data to avoid unneccessary API calls )
 - User engagement during API data fetch (Used Shimmer component to provide a visual cue)